caspervg/rlge/README.md

 - `RenderEntity` is a convenience base that exposes `rq()`, `assets()`, `input()`, `audio()`, and `events()`.
 - Render stats (`rq().stats()`) are handy for debug overlays.

+### Lighting

+- Derive from `LitScene` to render the world into a target, accumulate lights, and combine lighting before drawing UI/debug overlays.
+- Add lights via `lighting().addPointLight(position, radius, color, intensity)` and set ambient with `lighting().setAmbient(color)`.
+- Use `LitSprite(diffuse, normalMap, w, h, lighting)` to shade sprites with per-pixel normals; light data is converted per active view.
+- Override `drawUnlit()` in a `LitScene` to draw content that should bypass lighting (HUDs, outlines, debug helpers).

 ### Shaders (layers and entities)

 - Load shaders through the asset store from disk or memory: `assets().loadShader("wave", "wave.vert", "wave.frag")` or `loadShaderFromMemory`.